 Below are a few of the initial warning signs of an ‘SEO Joe’ to look out for when you are either looking for an SEO agency or consultant or are presented with a potential opportunity to increase your sites visibility.
 You’ll see the difference between a ‘Pro’ and a ‘Joe’ fairly clearly in each example.

-As you can see, and undoubtedly have seen something like it before, it is 100% spam.
+Unsolicited Emails Okay, we all get emails on a daily basis selling things or promoting things, in many cases its from a business or service we have used or a list we have opted into.
+Unfortunately there are also those emails you receive that are completely unsolicited and are offering a service, in this case SEO.
+These emails often look like this: As you can see, and undoubtedly have seen something like it before, it is 100% spam.
 It isn’t personalised at all meaning it has been sent out en-masse to countless others with nothing to show any kind of credibility in the services they are trying to sell.
 If you get these and they made it through your spam filter, delete them.
 They can’t help you and would, in al likelihood do more harm than good!
 A Pro will most likely be referred to you by someone or you’ll find them yourself through your own searches.

 Guaranteed #1 or 1st Page Rankings There are so many different elements that go into making a site rank in first position or on the first page.
 Things such as the domain history, competition, inbound links, the site structure and its content for example all work together to increase a sites visibility.
 If someone says they can guarantee first position or page 1, they are talking rubbish and should be avoided.
 It’s also worth mentioning at this stage that a professional, reputable SEO will talk in terms of visibility in search rather than rankings.
 Whilst individual keyword rankings are a good indicator of visibility they shouldn’t be the individual focus for an SEO strategy & reporting.

 Selling Their Service By The Keyword As I touched on above, whilst keyword rankings form a good base for understanding a sites visibility they shouldn’t be the focus of the campaign.
 It’s true that quality keyword research still plays a part in targeting pages to relevant searches that users make but if someone offers their service based on a ‘Per Keyword’ model, they aren’t likely to be up to date with SEO best practice and knowledge.
 A Pro understands that SEO is a ‘Sum of all parts’ service whereby you focus on site and its authority overall and not only the one page or individual keywords.

 They Claim A Special SEO Partnership With Google It’s true that there is a Google Partner program that consultants and agencies can become a part of….but it’s a partnership based on Google Adwords, through certification and meeting Adwords best practices and overall Ad spend.
 It’s nothing to do with SEO!
 There are plenty of very reputable digital marketing agencies and consultants out there (us included) offering Adwords services that are Google Partners (full details on how to become a partner are here).
 Where this can go wrong is when these agencies suggest that their partnership encompasses their SEO services to add further sales credibility and trick the unknowing prospective client.
 There isn’t an SEO partnership, the people at Google don’t have special SEO friends they help out, don’t fall for it!

 They Offer Search Engine Submission Not sure too much needs to be said here other than it is totally unnecessary, other than submitting your XML sitemaps to the Google Search Console and Bing Webmaster Tools, to submit your site to search engines.
 Search engines naturally find and crawl your site and its pages!
 If the SEO consultant or agency is providing a professional service then the site is optimised in such a way to ensure that the site is found and crawled naturally.

 They Suggest That They Have A ‘System’ This one is pretty simple, if the agency or consultant is worth their salt they will be able to explain the steps they take to improve a sites visibility.
 Initially the explanation would be generalised to best practice SEO, but after further discussion (and understanding of the business & customer) you should feel like you are completely in the loop on the specific strategy and steps that will be taken to improve visibility.
 It’s true that a Pro will have their own processes and structures to how they do many parts of a clients SEO but this shouldn’t be misconstrued as a system to game the results.
 It’s simply an efficient and reliable way to ensure quality.

 They ‘Understand Google’s Algorithm’ Again, very simple.
 Nobody (outside Google) understands the algorithm in such a way as to suggest that they are able to get you results that nobody else can.
 Sure, as professionals we know a lot about what does and doesn’t work on a site to improve its search visibility.
 We also know as much as Google tells us in the Webmaster Guidelines as well as other sources and are able to make informed opinions on elements of the algorithms.
 Don’t be tricked into falling for false knowledge tactics!

 LOW LOW Prices Professional, sustainable and valuable SEO takes time and commitment as well as resource.
 Nobody can sell a full SEO service of any value for next to nothing because it just isn’t possible!
 Sure, there is an element of competitively on costs sometimes but you’ll not find an agency or consultant out there providing decent results for really low prices.
 The old saying rings true – “You pay Peanuts, you get Monkeys”.

 They Call Themselves ‘Experts’ SEO is always changing and evolving.
 Some best practices come and go, some strategies develop over time.
 Nobody is an expert in SEO and if they say they are, it’s probably not true!
 An SEO Pro will agree that they are not experts in the industry but they are extremely knowledgable and understand how to get clients sustainable results.
 In SEO saying you’re an Expert implies you have nothing left to learn.